deeheber/danielle-heberling-dot-xyz/README.md

 This is the source code for my personal blog website https://www.danielleheberling.xyz Feel free to submit a PR for any improvements and especially if you see any typos in my posts.

+Note that I've mostly just used the Gatsby starter, so some of the code in this repo might [not be reflective of my personal coding style](https://github.com/deeheber/danielle-heberling-dot-xyz/issues/11).

 ## 🚀 Quick start

 1.  **Clone the repository**